Thatohatsi880/Fake_News_Detector/README.md

-# Fake_News_Detector
-Detector of Fake News using Python and Machine Learning
+Detecting Fake News on social media using Python and Machine Learning